punk-kaos/JS8TNC/README.md

 js8aprsis.py will connect to APRS-IS and listen for messages to your callsign in the following format "JS8USER: message", it will then query JS8 to see if it hears the requested
              user and if so transmit the message to the user via JS8.
+You can also send your station "??" and it will return the stations it hears on JS8 to you via APRS.